By Julian Dierkes

 - mental maps shifting to street names/addresses instead of landmarks

-- new airport, apparently opening in 2018.
-I drove by there recently.
-Oh my, it far from the city!
+- new airport, apparently opening in 2019.
+I drove by there in summer 2017.
+Oh my, it is far from the city!

-- subway (really, I wish they had selected light rail instead)
+- subway (really, I wish they had selected light rail instead, but who knows whether either will come)

 - urban renewal and historical restorations embracing district north of government house (National University of Mongolia, German embassy, etc.)